vippsas/vipps-craft-login/README.md

 For Craft-related issues you should use the resources and communities available on the [Craft CMS community website](https://craftcms.com/community).

-For Plugin-related issues you should create a new issue in the [official repository](https://github.com/vippsas/vipps-craft-login/issues).
+For Plugin-related issues, you should create a new issue in the [official repository](https://github.com/vippsas/vipps-craft-login/issues).

 For Vipps-related issues, you should contact [Vipps](https://developer.vippsmobilepay.com/).